justaashir/justaashir.com/blog/posts/3-tips-to-enhance-your-programming-capabilities-as-a-beginner-and-come-up-as-a-superhero.md

   3 Tips to enhance your programming capabilities as a beginner and come up as a superhero!
 url: tricks to become a superhero in programming
+description: >-
+  It's a typical tips and tricks post with some humor, so read it and !don't share it with your friends.
+(Easter Egg All the Headings are Reversed - Which means Negative
 carn: none
 date: 2019-12-13T08:02:35.389Z
 tags: